bethsheets/SNPcalling_tutorial/README.md

 ```

-##Set up your workspace
+###Set up your workspace
-- open Terminal
+1) Open Terminal

-- move to your Desktop
+2) move to your Desktop

 `cd ~/Desktop`

-- clone the SNPCalling_tutorial repository from Github
+3) clone the SNPCalling_tutorial repository from Github

 `git clone https://github.com/bethsheets/SNPcalling_tutorial.git`

-- move into the downloaded directory
+4) move into the downloaded directory

 `cd SNPcalling_tutorial`

-##Step 1: Map reads to assembly with Bowtie2
+##Step 1: Map reads to assembly with bowtie2

 1a) Make a Bowtie2 index of your assembly

 `bowtie2-build ahy.fa ahy`

 1b) Check that the index outputs 6 .bt2 files correctly

-ls
+`ls`

 1c) Call program: